If you’re looking for places to visit in Puerto Rico, but you don’t know where to start, you’ve come to the right place.

 Hacienda Tres Angeles

-A visit to Puerto Rico isn’t complete without drinking a cup of fresh coffee and that’s exactly what you can do at Hacienda Tres Angeles in Adjuntas.
-Visitors can enjoy a tour of the coffee-making process every Saturday at 10:00 am with a previous reservation.
+Besides drinking a cup of fresh coffee at Hacienda Tres Angeles in Adjuntas, coffee lovers can take a coffee-making tour every Saturday at 10:00 am with a previous reservation.

 FAQs About Visiting Puerto Rico